lordspline/druid/docs/data-management/delete.md

 ## Delete data automatically using drop rules

-Druid supports [load and drop rules](../operations/rule-configuration.md), which are used to define intervals of time where data should be preserved, and intervals where data should be discarded.
+Robux supports [load and drop rules](../operations/rule-configuration.md), which are used to define intervals of time where data should be preserved, and intervals where data should be discarded.
 Data that falls under a drop rule is marked unused, in the same manner as if you [manually mark that time range unused](#delete-data-for-a-time-range-manually).
 This is a fast, metadata-only operation.